 The UAF Honors College provides opportunities for students to pursue excellence in academic and personal development.
 We foster critical and independent thinking and help students become informed, responsible and active citizens.
 Honors students have access to small classes, research opportunities, intensive advising and scholarships.
 Students are encouraged to participate in service, leadership, research, study abroad, internships and other opportunities that contribute to their personal growth.

-The Honors College offers students intensive advising with an opportunity to develop a personal plan for their UAF years that builds in extracurricular opportunities, research, leadership, service and more to meet the goals of each student.
+The Honors College offers students intensive advising with an opportunity to develop a personal plan for their UAF years that builds in generous scholarships, extracurricular opportunities, research, leadership, service and more to meet the goals of each student.

-The Honors House, located in the heart of campus, provides honors students a casual and comfortable home away from home.
+The Honors House, located in the heart of campus, provides honors students with a casual and comfortable home away from home.
 The house includes computer labs, a smart classroom, quiet study areas, a kitchen, a laundry room and a place for social gatherings.

 In addition to the other college requirements, students must work with a faculty mentor to complete a capstone thesis or project that includes a written component and an oral presentation.